laam-egg/ibsf-crawler/README.md

 ## Implementation Details

-I did not implement asynchronous webpage fetching because that might results in a 503 Forbidden or 429 Rate Limited response.
+I did not implement asynchronous webpage fetching because that might result in a 503 Forbidden or 429 Rate Limited response.